-Far from leading idyllic, free-ranging lives, feral cats are far too often the victims of illness, accident or injury, and starvation.
-Without intervention, most feral cats lead short and miserable lives.
+Far from leading idyllic, free-ranging lives, community cats are far too often the victims of illness, accident or injury, and starvation.
+Without intervention, most community cats lead short and miserable lives.

 A female, as young as six-months, can have three litters a year, which increases the colony and extenuates a cycle of continual reproduction and ultimately suffering.
 These young females experience high levels of stress while nursing, and without human intervention as many as half of the litter won’t survive.

 Join us in reducing community cat populations to enhance the lives of community cat colonies.

 Community cats are trapped and brought to the TEARS hospital to be sterilised, vaccinated for rabies, and treated for parasites (worms, fleas and ticks).
 They are then, as quickly as possible, returned to the colony they came from, or if they need can’t go back, we integrate them into an existing colony in a stable environment.

 TEARS volunteers and staff work late at night to trap community cats.
 Once returned to their colony they are provided with food.

 Approximately 250 cats are sterilised a month at TEARS from community colonies across Cape Town.